-Many education and training providers as well as companies are deciding to implement digital teaching.
+Many education and training providers and companies are opting to implement digital teaching.
 From a technical perspective, this requires not only the selection of suitable software but also the procurement of appropriate end devices such as tablets, notebooks, PCs or smartphones.
-Should the provider buy these, for example, or is a BYOD model preferable?
+Should the provider purchase these, for example, or is a BYOD model preferable?
 We present different models and their advantages and disadvantages.

-Model 1 - "Donation" of the end devices by the provider
+Model 1 - "Donation" of end devices by the provider

-Particularly in long training and continuing education courses, the provider can buy the end devices and give them to the participants.
-The participant then receives a tablet as a "gift," for example, can use it for digital instruction and keep it afterwards.
+The provider can buy the end devices and give them to the participants, especially in long training and further education courses.
+The participant then receives a tablet as a "gift", for example, which they can use for digital lessons and keep afterwards.

 Advantages:

-• The participant receives a nice welcome gift through a device (even if he eventually pays for it himself through his course fee).
+- The participant receives a nice welcome gift in the form of a device (even if he ultimately pays for this himself through his course fee).

-• The provider does not bear the support costs of the devices, as they become the property of the participants as a gift at the beginning of the course.
+- The provider does not bear the support costs for the devices, as they become the property of the participants as a gift at the start of the course.

 Disadvantages:

-• Depending on the type of equipment, the training provider may incur considerable costs in total.
-The model is therefore only suitable for courses of longer duration or in the upper price segment.
+- Depending on the type of device, the training provider may incur considerable costs in total.
+The model is therefore only suitable for courses of longer duration or in the higher price segment.

-• The participant usually has no say in the purchase and his individual preferences are not taken into account.
-He may also already have the same device privately, which greatly reduces the subjective value of the gift.
+- The participant usually has no say in the purchase and their individual preferences are not taken into account.
+They may already have the same device in their private life, which greatly reduces the subjective value of the gift.

-• Especially at the beginning of the event, the participant is not yet familiar with the device.
-Thus, a short "warm-up" phase and support by the provider is needed.
+- Especially at the beginning of the event, participants are not yet familiar with the device.
+They therefore need a short "warm-up" phase and support from the provider.

 Model 2 - "Lending" the digital devices to the participants